haimengzhao/academic/content/authors/admin/_index.md

 - (quantum) machine learning for physics and physics for machine learning.

 I'm currently an undergrad research fellow in [John Preskill's group](http://theory.caltech.edu/~preskill/) at [IQIM, Caltech](https://iqim.caltech.edu).
 Before that I was an exchange student at [EPFL, Switzerland](https://www.epfl.ch/en/), where I worked with [Giuseppe Carleo](https://people.epfl.ch/giuseppe.carleo?lang=en) and [Filippo Vicentini](https://filippovicentini.com) on neural quantum states.
 In my sophomore year, I worked on AI for Astronomy with [Wei Zhu](http://i.astro.tsinghua.edu.cn/~wzhu/) at Tsinghua.

+**I am joining Caltech as a Physics graduate student in 2024 Fall!**